 Q. Do you offer a training class for new volunteers?

-A.Yes, a one-morning-a-week training class runs for ten session in the winter.
+A.Yes, a one-morning-a-week training class runs for nine session in the winter.

 Q. What kind of schools participate in your field trips?

 A. Our classes are mostly fourth and fifth graders (sometimes sixth graders).
 They come from as far away as Oakland and San Francisco, Marin, of course, and occasionally Sonoma.
 All kinds of schools.

 We especially encourage participation of inner-city schools, because we've found many of these children have not had an opportunity to experience the Bay and learn what they can do to keep it strong and healthy.

 That's our goal for all our kids: to open their eyes to the importance of the Bay and show them things they can do or not do to help the quality of the Bay